iluwatar/java-design-patterns/composite/README.md

 ---
-title: "Composite Design Pattern in Java: Structural Patterns"
+title: "Composite Pattern in Java: Building Flexible Tree Structures"
+shortTitle: Composite
 description: "Explore the Composite Design Pattern in Java.
 Learn how to compose objects into tree structures to represent part-whole hierarchies, making it easier to treat individual objects and compositions uniformly.
 Ideal for graphical user interfaces, file systems, and organizational structures."
 category: Structural
 language: en